Testing Tail Weight of a Distribution Via Hazard Rate

-While several definitions of ``heavy-tailed" have been proposed \cite{bryson_heavy-tailed_1974, harchol-balter_e_nodate, klugman_loss_2004, su_characterizations_2003}, we consider definitions based on the hazard rate of the distribution \cite{klugman_loss_2004}.
-The hazard rate (HR) is defined in \cite{su_characterizations_2003} as $HR(x) = \frac{f(x)}{1 - F(x)}$.
-The textbook of \cite{klugman_loss_2004} defines a distribution with hazard rate that is a decreasing function of $x$ to be ``heavy-tailed.''
+\paragraph{Defining ``Heavy-Tailed''} While several definitions of ``heavy-tailed" have been proposed, we consider definitions based on the hazard rate of the distribution.
+The hazard rate (HR) is defined in~\cite{su_characterizations_2003} as $HR(x) = \frac{f(x)}{1 - F(x)}$.
+The textbook of~\cite{klugman_loss_2004} defines a distribution with hazard rate that is a decreasing function of $x$ to be ``heavy-tailed.''
 We consider this definition because it succinctly captures what many other definitions address obliquely -- having a tail that decays more slowly than exponential.
-If the hazard rate is a decreasing function of $x$, that is, if the derivative of the hazard rate is negative, then the distribution is heavy-tailed.
-Thus, this definition captures the fact that in a heavy-tailed distribution, the probability mass at a given point relative to the tail decreases further into the tail of the distribution.
+Thus, this definition captures the fact that in a heavy-tailed distribution, the probability mass at a given point relative to the tail decreases further into the distribution.
 This leads us to introduce the following parameterization of how heavy-tailed a distribution is. \begin{definition} We say a distribution with PDF $f(x)$ and CDF $F(x)$ is \emph{$(\alpha, \rho)$-Heavy-Tailed} with $\alpha > 0, 0 < \rho < 1$ if the derivative of the hazard rate is negative with magnitude at least $\alpha$ on some interval $[x_1, x_2]$, where at least $\rho$ of the probability mass lies in that interval.
 That is, if $H_f'(x) < -\alpha ~\forall x \in \left[x_1, x_2\right] ~s.t.~ F(x_2) - F(x_1) \ge \rho$, we call $f(x)$ $(\alpha, \rho)$-Heavy-Tailed. \end{definition}

 We use this definition in Claim \ref{claim:detection_of_ht}, showing that our algorithm will detect any $(\alpha, \rho)$-heavy-tailed distribution with a sample complexity dependent on both.
 The gap between light-tailed distributions and an $(\alpha, \rho)$-heavy-tailed distribution is related directly to $\alpha$, so as $\alpha \rightarrow 0$, the heavy-tailed distributions become harder to distinguish from light-tailed ones.
 Meanwhile, the parameter $\rho$ considers what percent of the mass lies in a heavy-tailed region.
 A wide class of distributions of interest are $(\alpha, \rho)$-heavy-tailed for some $\alpha, \rho$.
 For example, the general class of distributions with CDF $F(x) = 1 - e^{-\gamma x^m}$, where $0 < m < 1$ and PDF $f(x) = \lambda m x^{m-1} e^{-\lambda x^m}$ is $(m\cdot (1-m), 1-e^{-1})$-heavy-tailed.